Skip to contents

 Value

-A data frame of observed and expected values is invisibly returned, so you can set plot = FALSE and assign the output to an object if you wish to plot the residuals yourself.
+A data frame of observed and expected values is invisibly returned so you can assign the output to an object and plot the residuals yourself.
 See the examples.

 Details